Specialist Production Instructors – Waste Management

 Teach a trade.
 Build a future.

-Her Majesty’s Prison and Probations Service (HMPPS) is looking for specialist production instructors to run our onsite prison workshops.
+HM Prison and Probation Service (HMPPS) is looking for specialist production instructors to run our onsite prison workshops.
 This is a vital role in the prison service, engaging offenders in constructive activity and teaching them skills for life, so they can find employment on release.

 Things you need to know

 Specialist production instructors (Band 4) carry out a full range of day-to-day activities within the waste management unit, giving instruction and training to offenders on all waste management activities including the safe use of machinery and equipment.

 - training offenders for waste management duties, matching their abilities to suitable tasks and helping them to develop skills